ajstarks/svgo/README.markdown

 	}

 You may view the SVG output with a browser that supports SVG (tested on Chrome, Opera, Firefox and Safari), or any other SVG user-agent such as Batik Squiggle.
-The test-svgo script tries to use reasonable defaults based on the GOOS and GOARCH environment variables
+The test-svgo script tries to use reasonable defaults based on the GOOS and GOARCH environment variables.

 The command: